-2.1 Each Timekeeper will be provided with a chronometer with a "time of day" display and instructed in its use by the Technical Delegate or the Chief Timekeeper.
-The Technical Delegate or his assistant is responsible for the synchronisation of the "time of day" on all chronometers issued to Officials.

-- 2.2 The Timekeeper at the start of Section A must be issued with the starting time schedule and should ensure that Athletes have been given a "Marathon Time Card" (Green Card). - Reports and forms for all ADS-recognized events may be obtained from the ADS office or website. - 2.3 All other Timekeepers at the start and finish of each Section must be provided with the complete list of Athletes and a running order. - 2.4 Timekeepers are required to record the start and finish times for their respective Sections and to enter them on the Athlete's "Marathon Time Card" and the "Section Timer Record". - 2.5 Horses must start from the halt with the nose of the leading horse behind the start line. - 2.6 The finishing time will be taken as the nose of the leading horse crosses the finish line.
+- 2.1 Each Timekeeper will be provided with a chronometer with a "time of day" display and instructed in its use by the Technical Delegate or the Chief Timekeeper.
+The Technical Delegate or his assistant is responsible for the synchronisation of the "time of day" on all chronometers issued to Officials. - 2.2 The Timekeeper at the start of Section A must be issued with the starting time schedule and should ensure that Athletes have been given a "Marathon Time Card" (Green Card). - 2.3 All other Timekeepers at the start and finish of each Section must be provided with the complete list of Athletes and a running order. - 2.4 Timekeepers are required to record the start and finish times for their respective Sections and to enter them on the Athlete's "Marathon Time Card" and the "Section Timer Record". - 2.5 Horses must start from the halt with the nose of the leading horse behind the start line. - 2.6 The finishing time will be taken as the nose of the leading horse crosses the finish line.
 The section is finished as the rear axle has passed the Finish Line. - 2.7 After the competition, Timekeepers must remain in the vicinity of the Secretary's Office until dismissed by the President of the Ground Jury.